-Currently, including Officers, we have thirteen Committee members:
+Currently, including Officers, we have sixteen Committee members:

 Gillian Sanford (Frinton in Bloom)

 Colin Knights (McGrigor Hall Committee)

 Richard Fletcher (AFBHO Representative)